JonathanReeve/sops/master-report.md

 The results of this tokenization and normalization are language features in the form of n-grams.
 These features are then vectorized and weighted using a variety of techniques.
 In some cases, binary representations of words are used (either 1 or 0 for the presence or absence of a word in a document, see [@sood_automatic_2012]), but more frequently, term frequencies are used (ratios of the words in each document), and even more frequently, TF-IDF, or term frequencies adjusted for inverse document frequencies (see [@samghabadi_detecting_2017, @diakopoulos_editors]).
 These vectorizations are often used in statistical studies of linguistic style (stylometry) and are sometimes considered proxies for the stylistic fingerprints of individual or authorial voices.
 However, the limitation of these vectors is that they require a critical mass of text (>500 words) for term frequencies to be statistically practical.

 Other vectorization techniques take into account the meanings or functions of the words.
 Word embeddings, for instance, transform words into high-dimensional vectors that encode the probabilities of their co-occuring with other words in a large corpus.
-Embeddings from the [Stanford GloVe vectors](https://nlp.stanford.edu/projects/glove), for instance, encode semantic information
+Embeddings from the [Stanford GloVe vectors](https://nlp.stanford.edu/projects/glove), for instance, encode semantic information into high-dimensional vectors.

  - POS representations (and in detection of quality, detection of psycholinguistics)

 To this collection of token vectors, often other language measurements are added.
 General measurements such as document length are usually among these features.
 More specific measurements may include ratios of capital letters (a proxy for all-caps emphasis) and ratios of punctuation marks such as exclamation points.
 (The features used by [the 2014 Stanford Literary Lab Pamphlet 7](https://litlab.stanford.edu/LiteraryLabPamphlet7.pdf), "Loudness in the Novel", are similar, and are used as proxies for what they term "loudness.")

  - Features used
  - Classifiers used
  - Meta-classification

 ### Detection of Quality, Formality

- - Formality scores
- - Grammatical quality

-### Detection and Analysis of Swearing

- - Disambiguation of friendly and abusive swearing
+Some related content-based approaches to language categorization include the identification of language quality.
+"Quality" can refer to the subjective usefulness of speech towards the goals of a particular website or online community, grammatical quality (correctness), credibility, or formality, among other definitions. [@siersdorfer_how_2010] define quality as YouTube comments with good feedback (high numbers of user upvotes), and construct a categorization experiment where 6.1M training comments are vectorized using the most distinctive words of each category (TF-IDF), their SentiWordNet sentiment synonyms, and then classified using support vector machine classifiers. [@agichtein_finding_2008] also define quality based on user-reported and metadata-based reputation scores, like PageRank and ExpertiseRank, in an experiment categorizing Yahoo Answers conteng.
+They test a number of features of each answer, including n-grams of length 1-5, their POS representations, and metadata such as number of clicks, and categorize these using stochastic gradient boosted trees.

+A related metric is language formality. [@heylighen_variation_2002] propose a formality-score based on proportions of parts of speech.
+Based on the anthropologist Edward T. Hall's concept of "high-context" and "low-context" speech, and on the linguistic concept of deixis, they divide their lexicon into deictic words, such as pronouns, adjectives, and interjections, and non-deictic words, such as nouns and adjectives.
+The formality score is then proportional to the sum of deictic word frequencies subtracted from the sum of non-deictic word frequencies.
+This score is used, though not successfully, in a categorization experiment in [@agichtein_finding_2008], who also use a variety of other language quality metrics, like grammatical correctness.
+Similar measurements, like spelling, uppercase frequency, and lexical entropy, are used for comment classification in [@brand_comment_2014].

+The presence of profanity has also been shown to correlate with abusive language, as in [@brand_comment_2014].
+Many of the top entries in the Kaggle contest, for instance use a "bad words list" as a seed feature set. [@samghabadi_detecting_2017] uses Google's bad words dictionary, and combines it with a list from another researcher.
+"Bad" words themseles, though, are of course never unambiguously bad. [@kapoor_swears_2016], for instance, describes an attempt to differentiate between "casual" and abusive swearing.
+They find that the high-severity swears are likely to occur in abusive contexts.

 ### Sentiment Analysis

 ### Metadata Analysis

+While many of the computational approaches described thus far have been concerned with detection of abusive speech through content analysis, metadata provides, in many cases, an even more useful feature set for categorization. [@castillo_predicting_2013], for instance, find that the presence of a Twitter user's self-description ("bio") correlates strongly with the likelihood of their authoring abusive tweets. [@agichtein_finding_2008], in their analysis of Yahoo answers social relations, find social network analysis and trust propogation to be useful in predicting the quality of an answer.

  - Detection of bots, trolls
  - Social network theory
  - Trust propogation

 ### Related Fields

+Credibility is a similar index.
+Using a training corpus of tweets labeled by volunteers as likely or unlikely to be true, [@castillo_predicting_2003] test a variety of features and methods for classification.

  - Detection of deceptive opinion spam
  - Detection of misinformation